CAIDA/libbgpstream/docs/doxygen/static/agoals.md

 To date, Corsaro has successfully processed over 35,000 hours of pcap data, generating close to 20 TiB of compressed metadata.

-Corsaro currently has limited functionality for capturing data from a live interface in realtime, but there are plans to extend this and provide a framwork for generating near-realtime reporting of darknet data.
-To facilitate this, Corsaro will be run 24/7 to capture both raw trace data, aggregated metadata, and realtime reporting data.
+The latest version of Corsaro also fully supports capturing data from a live interface in real time for generating reporting of darknet data.
+See the \ref tool_corsaro tools documentation for more information.